Editor’s Note: This essay is part of a column called The Wisdom Project, to which you can subscribe here.

-Even before Covid-19, more than half of Americans found their job unsatisfactory, according to an annual survey by the Conference Board research group.
-The nation had been hovering around the halfway mark of job dissatisfaction since at least 2000.
+More than half of Americans find their job unsatisfactory, according to an annual survey released last month by the Conference Board research group.
+The nation has been hovering around the halfway mark of job dissatisfaction since at least 2000.

 Think of the people you work with every day.
 Half of them do not like being there.
 Maybe you’re one of them, living a life that Henry David Thoreau would have described as one of “quiet desperation.”

 Many of us also unhelpfully conflate our self-worth with our career.
 Our job unhappiness becomes life unhappiness, which raises the stakes.

-Wouldn’t it be nice to stop being envious of those who love their jobs and become one of those people?
+Wouldn’t it be nice to stop being envious of those who love their jobs and become one of them?

 There is a lot of career advice out there about how to ask for a raise, get a promotion, deal with a difficult boss, manage others and so on.
 But very little addresses the fundamental issue of your day-to-day happiness at work, which is a shame, since you don’t need anyone else to give you that happiness.